 METAL STEM & Threaded bowl

-The name Rollit is currently only associated with ball point pens and cigarette papers, but back in the early 1950's, when George Hunt had this name for one of his businesses, he was toying with the idea of marketing Falcon pipes in U.K. In case there may have been a trademark dispute with Comoy, who marketed a pipe called Falcon, it seems George explored the idea of a name change.
+The name Rollit is currently only associated with ball point pens and cigarette papers and panama style hats, but back in the early 1950's, when George Hunt had this name for one of his businesses, he was toying with the idea of marketing Falcon pipes in U.K. In case there may have been a trademark dispute with Comoy, who marketed a pipe called Falcon, it seems George explored the idea of a name change.
 He already had the trademark Rollit in Canada and these frames were actually made in Canada.
 Very few were marketed since it transpired there was to be no trademark problem in UK and the name Falcon was quickly purchased in Canada.